-The Griffin-A version is currently in use as part of American roll-on armed kits for its C-130 Hercules transports.
-It’s dropped out of “gunslinger” tubes, providing precision firepower from the rear ramp.
-The Griffin B is a forward-firing weapon that can be launched from land, naval, or aerial platforms.
-Either way, the missile packs a 13 pound blast-fragmentation warhead, and uses a combination of GPS/INS and a semi-active laser seeker for guidance.
-Griffin-B is currently a candidate to equip the Littoral Combat Ship’s surface warfare module.
+AGM-176A.
+Griffin-A is currently in use as part of American roll-on armed kits for its C-130 Hercules transports.
+It’s dropped out of “gunslinger” tubes and “derringer doors,” providing precision weapon drops from the rear ramp and side door.
+It packs a 13 pound blast-fragmentation warhead, and uses a combination of GPS/INS and a semi-active laser seeker for guidance.

-There are still targets like tanks that will demand a larger AGM-114 Hellfire missile, and targets like buildings may demand a full-size AGM-65 Maverick missile or LJDAM bomb.
+There are still targets like tanks that will demand a larger AGM-114 Hellfire warhead, and targets like buildings may demand a full-size AGM-65 Maverick missile or LJDAM bomb.
 In many cases, however, the Griffin offers a “just enough, for less” solution that has the added benefit of minimizing collateral damage.

-Confirmed Platforms: KC-130J Harvest Hawk, MC-130W Combat Spear, MQ-1 Predator UAV, MQ-8B Fire Scout VTUAV, MQ-9 Reaper UAV, Cyclone Class patrol boat.
-Has also been tested using ground launch system, and the OH-58D Kiowa Warrior scout helicopter.
+Confirmed Platforms: AT-6C turboprop, KC-130J Harvest Hawk, AC-130J Ghost Rider, MC-130W Combat Spear, MQ-1 Predator UAV, MQ-8B Fire Scout VTUAV, MQ-9 Reaper UAV, Cyclone Class patrol boat.
+Has also been tested using ground launch system, and on the OH-58D Kiowa Warrior scout helicopter.

 On the naval front, the picture isn’t as rosy.
 Griffin-B reportedly costs about half as much as the Raytheon NLOS-LS PAM, but its surface-launched range is less than 1/6th of NLOS-LS PAM’s 21 nautical miles.
-This severe cut in reach, coupled with the warhead’s small size, will sharply limit the Littoral Combat Ship’s already-poor ability to fight at range.
+This severe cut in reach, coupled with the warhead’s small size, sharply limits its versatility.
 Griffins could engage enemy speedboats, but guidance modes for the A & B models force one-at-a-time engagements.
-Nor can Griffin do much damage to full-size enemy vessels – most of which will pack large anti-ship missiles with a 50+ mile reach.
+Nor can Griffin do much damage to full-size enemy vessels – most of which will pack large anti-ship missiles with a 50 – 200 mile reach.